Azure/Community-Policy/Policies/HybridUseBenefits/deploy-hybrid-use-sql-paas/README.md

-# Deploy Hybrid Use SQL PaaS
+# Deploy Hybrid Use For SQL PaaS

 This Policy will enable HUB for Azure SQL with the tier of General Purpose, Hyperscale, or Business Critical.
-This does not work for Elastic Pools for SQL MI.
+This does not work for Elastic Pools or for SQL MI.

 ## Try on Portal